FrostlineTech/s3-scanner/readme.md

 python3 s3_scanner.py

-# Enter a bucket name when prompted, or 'exit' to quit
+Note: Enter a bucket name when prompted, or 'exit' to quit.

 ## Non-Interactive Usage